tpook92/MoBPS/README.md

 Version 0.14.7 (08.01.19):
 Hot-fix for chicken template in case small chromosomes contain less than 1 marker, add ignore.best as a selection technique

+Version 0.14.22 (05.02.19):
+Lots of minor updates & fixes resulting from practial use, paralellization now for both windows & linux for generation of new individuals, Conversion from json to R-script for the user-interface.